 The purpose of this test is to verify that the Cat-M1 UE makes correct reporting of an event.
 This test will partly verify the HD-FDD intra-frequency cell search requirements in clause 8.13A.2.1.2.1.

+The supported test configurations are provided in Table A.14.5.1.3.1-3.
 The test parameters are given in Table A.14.5.1.3.1-1 and A.14.5.1.3.1-2 below.
 In the measurement control information it is indicated to the UE that event-triggered reporting with Event A3 is used.
 The test consists of two successive time periods, with time duration of T1 and T2 respectively.
 During time duration T1, the UE shall not have any timing information of cell 2.
 At the beginning of T2 the transmission power of cell 2 is increased to the same level as for cell 1, and due to usage of an offset this shall result in reporting of Event A3.

-Table A.14.5.1.3.1-1: General test parameters for E-UTRAN HD-FDD intra-frequency event triggered reporting under fading propagation conditions in asynchronous cells for Cat-M1 UE in CEModeA
+Table A.14.5.1.3.1-1: General test parameters for E-UTRAN HD-FDD intra-frequency event triggered reporting under AWGN conditions in asynchronous cells for Cat-M1 UE in CEModeA